MelissaAkatuka/Hotel-Reservation/README.md

-Nearly empty java project with a failing test!
+Java project with unit tests!
 ===

 This has been created using gradle; to run the tests, just execute: